 The Government has put in place a range of measures to help the care system manage these pressures.
 The local authority should do everything it can to continue to meet its duties prior to the Coronavirus Act.
 In the event it is unable to do so, it is essential that it can streamline present assessment arrangements and prioritise care so that the most urgent and acute needs are met.

 These powers are time-limited and to be used as narrowly as possible.

 3. What the Powers actually Change

 The local authority will not have to carry out detailed assessments of people’s care and support needs as required by the Care Act.
-However, it will still be expected to respond as soon as possible (within a timeframe that would not jeopardise an individual’s human rights) to requests for care and support, consider the needs and wishes of people needing care and their family and carers, and make an assessment of what care needs to be provided.
+However, it will still be expected to respond as soon as possible (within a timeframe that would not jeopardise an individual’s human rights) to requests for care and support, consider the needs and wishes of people needing care and their family and carers, and make an assessment of what care needs to be provided and including advocates were appropriate.
 Annex B, Care Act Easements: Guidance for Local Authorities (Department of Health and Social Care) provides more information.

 3.2 Financial assessments